rousseau/dynMRI/README.md

 }
 ```

-## Bone Deformity Analysis
+## Bone Shape Analysis
-This is a tool to analyse ankle bone shape difference between typically developping children (TD) and children with cerebral palsy (CP) using 3D MRI.
+This is a tool to analyse ankle bone shape differences between typically developping children (TD) and children with cerebral palsy (CP) using 3D MRI.
 Main contributor: Yue Cheng

 ### Constructed bone shape template